News

 • Grade C: Lean, dry pods for large-batch extract, grinding into vanilla powder, or vanilla sugar.

-Flavor Profiles to Consider
+Flavour Profiles to Consider

 • Planifolia (Bourbon-style): Classic, bold vanilla with warm caramel/cocoa tones; great all-rounder for pastry and chocolate work.